ziqni-tech/ziqni-admin-sdks/java/docs/WalletsApi.md

- credit, debit, and transfer transactions from a wallet
+ Credit, Debit, and Transfer transactions from a wallet

 ### Example